WPprodigy/woocommerce-product-fees/README.md

 I have kept this plugin simple on purpose.
 It is very lightweight and should not conflict with any other plugins or themes.
 Here are the features included in the plugin:

 * Percentage based fees that go off of the product's price.
+* Variation specific fees.
 * A quantity multiplier that can be toggled on/off per product and per variation.
-* Variation specific fees.
 * Option to combine fees with the same name.
-* Abillity to assign a tax class to be used on fees.
+* Ability to assign a tax class to be used on fees.
+* Coupon setting that will remove fees when added.

 ## Support
 This repository is not suitable for support.
 Please don't use the issue tracker for support requests, but for plugin issues only.
 Support can take place in the [WordPress.org forums](https://wordpress.org/support/plugin/woocommerce-product-fees).